redwoodjs/redwood/docs/docs/typescript/strict-mode.md

 ```

-:::tip An optimisation tip
+:::tip An optimization tip

-If the relation is _truly_ required, it might make more sense to include `author` in your other services' Prisma query, where it seems appropriate, and modify the `Post.author` resolver:
+If the relation truly is required, it may make more sense to include `author` in your `post` Service's Prisma query and modify the `Post.author` resolver accordingly:

 ```ts
 export const post: QueryResolvers['post'] = ({ id }) => {